bih.button.backtotop.text

 The Turning Point: Deciding on a Second Knee Surgery

-Initially, both Khun Amporn and her family were reluctant to proceed with another surgery.
+Initially, both Amporn and her family were reluctant to proceed with another surgery.
 She had previously undergone a total knee replacement on her left leg at a public hospital, which required a lengthy six-month recovery.
 Moreover, the upcoming revision surgery on the right leg was expected to be more complex and challenging than her first.

 Additionally, Asst.
-Prof. Dr. Supakanya Wongrakpanich, a geriatric specialist, evaluated Khun Amporn’s preoperative physical readiness, further boosting the family’s confidence to proceed.
+Prof. Dr. Supakanya Wongrakpanich, a geriatric specialist, evaluated Amporn’s preoperative physical readiness, further boosting the family’s confidence to proceed.

-A Faster, Smooth Recovery
+A Faster, Smoother Recovery

 Just one day after surgery, Dr. Tulpong Ampool, Dr. Charlee’s surgical assistant, encouraged her to stand up.
-Khun Pook noted, "Her recovery was incredibly fast.
+Pook noted, "Her recovery was incredibly fast.
 We believe the outcome was due to both the surgeon’s skill and the continuous pain management.
 Even after removing the device, she was able to walk without pain."

 The Role of Holistic Postoperative Care

 The family and physiotherapy team played an essential role in her recovery.
-During her hospital stay, her children took turns watching over her.
-After her discharge, instead of returning home, she stayed temporarily at a condominium near the hospital for easier access to physiotherapy.
-The family also recorded video clips of her physiotherapy sessions to ensure the correct exercises could be repeated at home.
+During her hospital stay, her children took turns providing 24-hour care.
+After discharge, instead of returning home, she stayed temporarily at a condominium near the hospital for easier access to physiotherapy.

-Khun Pook shared, "The physiotherapists were critical to her fast recovery.
-The team at Bumrungrad was experienced and knew how much she could handle.
+Pook shared, "The physiotherapists were critical to her fast recovery.
+The team at Bumrungrad was experienced and did their job very well, and knew how to motivate and how much the patient handle.
 Their guidance was spot-on."
-Khun Ple added,
+Ple added, "They were also very kind and patient."

-A New Life, A New Sense of Joy
+New Life, New Joy

-Khun Pook emphasized three key points: Modern technology has improved significantly, making complications and pain less severe than in the past.
+Pook emphasized three key points: Modern technology has improved significantly, making complications and pain less severe than in the past.
 Choosing an experienced surgeon — especially for revision surgery, which is more complex than first-time procedures — is essential.

-As Khun Amporn herself put it: "If I had known it would be this good, I would’ve done it years ago.
+As Amporn herself put it: "If I had known it would be this good, I would’ve done it years ago.
 I shouldn’t have endured the pain for so long."

 Reviewed byDr.
 Charlee Sumettavanich